 Conventional mortgages are loans that aren’t guaranteed or insured by the federal government.
 Also known as a conforming mortgage, the conventional loan complies with the parameters set by Freddie Mac and Fannie Mae.
 You may obtain either an adjustable or fixed rate while your maximum loan amount is determined by the county and state of the home.
-The 2022 Conventional loan limit is $647,200.

 The Federal Housing Administration offers loans for existing or new home purchases as well as programs for home repairs.
 The FHA is a government agency inside the U.S. Department of Housing and Urban Development.
 An FHA loan is a type of mortgage that is insured by the Federal Housing Administration.
 Borrowers are required to pay for mortgage insurance so the lender is protected from a loss if the borrower happens to default on the loan itself.
 An FHA loan has a minimum down payment of 3.5%.
+Hopkinsville’s mortgage lenders at Dreamfield Lending can help find the best loan type for you!

 The VA loan is an unmatched home loan for veterans, service members, and military families.
 There are many benefits to the VA loan, such as: